 8.4 The AEC may grant a maximum three-year approval for a SOP to be used in animal research or teaching activities.
 The AEC will only approve the use of a SOP in a research project when it is satisfied that each researcher, teacher or other person who implements all or part of a proposed SOP has the necessary expertise and competency to do so.

 8.5 A register of approved SOPs will be maintained by the Office of Research and made available to researchers and teachers.

 8.6 No change may be made to an approved SOP without the approval of the AEC.

 9.1 Researchers and teachers must take prompt action in response to adverse events to alleviate pain and distress of animals affected, and if necessary animals should be humanely killed without delay.

-9.2 Researchers and teachers must report adverse events within twenty-four hours of the event occurring using the Adverse event report form to the Office of Research.
+9.2 Researchers and teachers must report unexpected adverse events within twenty-four hours of the event occurring using the Unexpected adverse event report form to the Office of Research.

 9.3 In cases where it is not possible to complete the relevant form within one day of the adverse event occurring, the event should be reported to the Office of Research by another means, such as email or phone, until such time the relevant form can be completed.

 10. Complaints and non-compliance